Shabarish443/RISC-V-TL_Verilog/README.md

 # Calculator
 Calculator is the basic project that any programer who knows how to use arithmatics in a programing Language.

+# Combinational Calculator
-This circuit implements a basic calculator that can perform + , - , * ,/ on two inputs  with a two bit width selsect line
+This circuit implements a basic calculator that can perform + , - , * ,/ on two inputs(val1 and val2) with a two bit width selsect line(sel)
 ![alt text](https://github.com/Shabarish443/RISC-V-TL_Verilog/blob/master/images/Calculator.JPG)